Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 Do I bet on this?
 YES!

-Try one complete month and if you're not seeing results or you don't like my program, send me an email and I’ll refund your money.
+Try one complete month, and if you're not seeing results or you don't like my program, send me an email and I’ll refund 100% of your money.

 No questions asked!